-Dr. Saumyadipta Pyne
+Dr. Saumyadipta Pyne, PhD

 Founder and President

-Dr. Meghana Ray
+Dr. Meghana Ray, PhD, MBA

 Co-Founder and Vice President